 Percolation rates are largely determined by soil texture.
-Sandy soils tend to have faster rates, while finer-textured soils have slower rates.
+Sandy soils tend to have faster rates, while more fine-textured soils have slower rates.
 The following ranges in percolation rates can be expected for the six general soil textures (table 1).

 Table 1.
 Soil textural classes and estimated percolation rates

 |General texture classes||USDA texture classes||Estimated percolation rate range (minutes/inch)|

 |3.
 Loam||3.
 Loam||10 to 45|

 |4.
 Silt loam||4.
 Silt loam, silt||45 to 90|